• Home

 Parents

-If you want to watch your son or daughter's lesson please try to do it from an inconspicuous location, eyes often go to mum or dad rather than the ball.
+If you want to watch your son or daughter's tennis lessons, please try to do it from an inconspicuous location.
+This way, you can avoid distracting them, as eyes often go to mum or dad instead of focusing on the ball.
+For those interested in beginner tennis tips or tennis coaching insights, observing from the sidelines can provide a great perspective.

 Book a lesson